Lamborghini Sesto Elemento: Design and specifications

 The interior of the Sesto Elemento is generally bare without vehicle comforts such as air-conditioning and stereo.
-The Sesto Elemento also lacks seats, instead having foam padding directly adhered to the carbon fibre chassis.
+The Sesto Elemento also lacks separate seats, instead having foam padding directly adhered to the carbon fibre chassis.

 Production

 Lamborghini announced plans to produce 20 cars for track use only in mid-2011 with each car costing US$2.92 million.
-At that time, the Sesto Elemento was the most expensive Lamborghini ever made, until the Veneno was launched, with the price of the car as high as GB£4,162,150 (US$6.5 million).
-Due to lack of interest for such an expensive car that was not road legal, Lamborghini was unable to find 20 customers willing to purchase the Sesto Elemento.
-It is widely believed that Lamborghini ended up producing just 10 Sesto Elemento, rather than the planned 20.
+At that time, the Sesto Elemento was the most expensive Lamborghini ever made, until the Veneno was launched.
+Due to a reported lack of interest for such an expensive car that was not road legal, it is believed by some that Lamborghini ended up producing just 10 Sesto Elementos, rather than the planned 20.
 This is corroborated through the record keeping of vehicle identification numbers, but has not been admitted publicly by Lamborghini.

 Singapore was the recipient of more cars than any other country with four cars arriving in 2014, though some have since left the country.
 The United States of America received no Sesto Elementos, though a demonstration chassis resides at the Boeing Everett Factory occasionally on display, as Boeing aided Lamborghini in their carbon fibre development.